Seeed-Studio/wiki-documents/docs/Grove_Shield_for_Pi_Pico_V1.0.md

 Input **LCD1602.py** in File name column, click "ok", then the file is saved at File->Open->MicroPython device.
+!!!Note
+        In this example, the version of LCD1602 we are using is a monochrome backlit version.
+If you need to control the full-color backlit version of LCD1602, check out the functions in this library file to learn how to use it.

 ![enter image description here](https://files.seeedstudio.com/wiki/Grove_Shield_for_Pi_Pico_V1.0/lcdlightsound.png)